Clarifying Nevada Rooftop Solar’s No-Cost Programs

 However, make sure the numbers for the loan make sense.
 For instance, paying less per month sounds great, but if the loan has a high interest rate and long loan term, it will cost more over time.

 Nevada Power Purchase Agreements (PPAs)

-A Power Purchase Agreement, also known as a PPA, may sound good at first, but it actually costs you more.
-A PPA is a solar panels lease.
-Instead of owning the panels, you are paying to use the solar company’s panels.
+A Power Purchase Agreement, also known as a PPA, may sound good at first, but it costs more.
+PPA is a fancy name for a solar lease.
+Instead of owning the solar panels, solar customers pay for the energy they use from the company-owned solar panels.